ain212/ain212.github.io/project.md

 ## Your First Data Science Project

-### Due Date: 16 Jan 2022
+### Due Date: 10 Jan 2023

-In this project, you are expected to complete the lifecycle of Data Science for a specific topic that you choose.
+In this project, you are expected to complete the lifecycle of Data Science for a specific dataset that you choose.
+This year's theme is **health**, so you should work on a dataset that is related to health.
+The dataset you choose should be suitable for classification task.

 More specifically, your project should consist of the following steps:
 - Data Collection
 - Data Preprocessing and Cleaning
 - Data Exploration